Purpose of the Old Testament Law

 So how does the Law point us to Christ?

-By showing us our inability of keeping the law perfectly, we come to realize we must stop trusting in ourselves and our own moral and religious goodness and to place our faith in Jesus Christ; He is the only way to heaven.
+By showing us our inability of keeping the law perfectly, we come to realize we must stop trusting in ourselves and our own moral and religious performance and to place our faith in the Savior; Jesus Christ is the only way to heaven.

-As our substitute, Jesus lived holy for us so that the basis of going to heaven would be based on His perfect life and not our own.
-Jesus also paid the penalty for our sin that we deserved so that God would not have to punish us.
+As our substitute, Jesus lived holy for us so that the basis of going to heaven would be based on His perfect life and not our own (1 Cor.
+1:30).
+Jesus also paid the penalty for our sin that we deserved so that God would not have to punish us (1 Peter 3:18).

 It is God’s desire is to reconcile mankind to Himself, not to judge them…”not imputing their sins against them…” 2 Cor.
 5:19.
 And a perfect, righteous and holy God seeks to take away our sin and anything that would separate us from Him.